oroinc/documentation/crm/user_guide_sales_tools/customer_management/common_features_accounts.rst

 1. Share the account.
 Clicking **Share** will prompt a sharing settings pop up window to open.

    .. image:: /user_guide/img/accounts/accounts_view_actions_share.png
-      :alt: Click Share to share the account
+      :alt: The sharing settings dialog displayed after clicking the share button on the account page

 2. Get to the |IcEdit| **Edit** form of the account.